Dr Peter Swift, MSc PhD MInstP FHEA

 I currently lecture the Level 2 course, Thermodyanmics and Statistical Physics, which forms part of the module Foundations of Physics 2B.
 This involves determining the course material from the syllabus, giving lectures and producing associated materials, providing weekly problems with solutions, and setting and marking examinations.

 I act as the Outreach co-ordinator in the department, which means I sit on both the department's Education Committee, and also the Science Faculty Outreach Management Group.
-In this role I also take overall responsibility for coordinating the department's particpation and provision for both the Supported Progression and Sutton Trust Summer Schools.
+In this role I also take overall responsibility for coordinating the department's particpation and provision for both the Supported Progression and Sutton Trust Summer Schools as part of the Univeristy's Widening Participation initiatives.
+In addiiton, I am the department coordindator of the Levelling-up, Aspire Higher project.